alexeysp11/ChatCsharp/README.md

 *Client side application* is written using **WPF** and **MVVM** pattern.
 *Server side application* is written as a **console app**.

+The project description is presented at [this link](Docs/Description.md).

 ## How to use

 ### Prerequisites